 When Silicon Valley home buyers purchase real estate using a mortgage or loan, the lender will require that an appraisal be done.
+(This is true even if you do not have an appraisal contingency.)
 The main reason for the appraisal is to protect the bank from the risk of its making a bad investment.
 The question being posed is a simple one: is the house, condo, land etc. worth the purchase price?

 Once all of the notes are taken, the appraiser will later draw out the floorplan of the home on a computer and will look at the comps in depth, adding and subtracting value for various elements (such as view, condition, remodeling etc.).
 You won’t get the appraisal value when the appraiser is still at the property.
 It will take a few days.

 Even after the appraisal is turned in, it may not necessarily be over just yet.
 The appraisal may need to be reviewed – a process which could be very quick or take a couple of days.
 At the review the price may be adjusted downward by the review committee.
 That is not common but it can happen.

 And then it needs to be signed off by whoever is ultimately responsible.